HBO Max’s ‘Singletown’ is a fantasy show for couples in quarantine

 All of them seem like fun-loving hotties in their early 20s who know what makes good reality TV and are eager to contribute to it.
 Suddenly granted the new freedom to date around, and with a drama-intensifying proximity to their exes, they don’t disappoint.

-Seeing the awkward small talk between recent singles, not to mention the occasional pining for their recent exes, should make just about anyone in a halfway decent relationship appreciate their quarantine cohabitant.
+Seeing the awkward small talk between recent singles, though, not to mention the occasional pining for their recent exes, should make just about anyone in a halfway decent relationship appreciate their quarantine cohabitant.

 And if not, perhaps there’s an opening on the show next season.